 - Workload registration and service discovery

-These omissions are intentional: the goal is to illustrate how mesh configuration is wired, not provide drop-in service mesh modules.
+These omissions are intentional: the goal is to illustrate how the mesh resource is wired, not provide drop-in service mesh modules.
 See the Network Services Mesh resource reference for all available configuration options.

 Let's configure GCP Network Services Mesh